Conghung1007/NPCWebsite/replit.md

 This is a Vietnamese business website for N&P Company (Công ty TNHH N&P), a professional service company offering visa services, study abroad consulting, Japanese language training, and online examination system.
 The application is built as a full-stack React application with Express.js backend, designed to showcase the company's three core services with a modern, professional interface.

-The website serves as a comprehensive digital presence for N&P Company, featuring service pages, contact forms, testimonials, company information, and a complete online exam system.
+The website serves as a comprehensive digital presence for N&P Company, featuring service pages, contact forms, testimonials, company information, and a complete online exam system with point-based scoring.
 The site focuses on three main services: visa processing, study abroad consulting, and Japanese language training.
 It's designed to be mobile-responsive and SEO-friendly to attract potential customers seeking international services and educational assessments.

+# Recent Changes

+**November 2025 - Point-Based Scoring System:**
+- Implemented comprehensive point-based scoring where each question has configurable point value (minimum 1 point)
+- Questions default to 1 point for backward compatibility with legacy data
+- Exam scoring now sums points from correct answers instead of counting number of correct answers
+- Pass/fail validation compares earned points against passing score thresholds (both section and exam level)
+- Updated UI copy in exam creation/editing to clarify point-based thresholds
+- Database schema: Added `points` integer column (NOT NULL, default 1) to questions table
+- QuestionBankManager: Added points input field positioned between question number and question content

 # User Preferences